0317miaomiao/TCCN/README.md

 # How to calculate the number of conditions in the transcript space using the relevant code

 First through the **process_gene_data** function to process the transcript data, get arrays, gene_dict two data, and then in the **ComputeC** function to input the previously obtained arrays, gene_dict data and their own choice of read_length, and finally will get a C matrix.
+(Specific procedures and code can be through the **Example** of this jupyter notebook to learn.)

 For example, for the first example in the code, after processing by the **process_gene_data** function, we can get a list